On top of Schneeberg in Austria (six of this group are mathematicians!)

 Mathematics at King's

 The differences between the colleges occur in the supervisions they offer.
 The norm is for each pair of students to have two one hour sessions alone with a suitable teacher to sort out the new material and check the understanding of the old.
-Currently the maths teaching staff at King's consists of two Lecturers, a Reader and four Professors.
+Currently the maths teaching staff at King's consists of a Lecturer, a Reader and five Professors.
 In addition, we use the four King's Research Fellows and several excellent research students for specialist teaching.

 There's a good sense of community amongst the Mathematicians at King's.
 The "mathmos" get to know each other well, and since everyone gets stuck sometimes, it is really useful to have other students being helpful as well as supervisors.